 Seller Presence at Tests»

 .
-Seller shall have the right to be present or to have a representative present at each Performance Test and Sound Level Test.
+Seller shall have the right to be present or to have a representative present at each Performance Test.
 Purchaser shall provide Seller with advance notice of the Performance Tests in accordance with Section 25.5.3.

 Test Results»

 .
-Upon the completion of each Performance Test or Sound Level Test, Purchaser will issue a Performance Test Certificate setting forth the results achieved during such test.
+Upon the completion of each Performance Test , Purchaser will issue a Performance Test Certificate setting forth the results achieved during such test.

 Performance Test Procedures»